Rochdale A.F.C.

 Rochdale Association Football Club is a professional association football club based in the town of Rochdale, Greater Manchester, England.
-The team currently competes in the National League, the fifth level of the English league system.
+The club competes in the EFL League Two, the fourth tier of English football, following promotion via the National League play-offs.
 Nicknamed 'The Dale', they have played home matches at Spotland Stadium since 1920, contesting longstanding rivalries with Bury and Oldham Athletic.

-Founded in 1907, Rochdale initially entered the Manchester League, moving to the Lancashire Combination in the 1908-09 season.
+Founded in 1907, Rochdale initially entered the Manchester League, moving to the Lancashire Combination in the 1908–09 season.
 After securing promotion out of Division Two in 1909–10 they won the Division One title in 1910–11 and 1911–12.
 They then switched to the Central League, before being invited into the Football League when the Third Division North was created in 1921.
 The club remained in the division for 37 years and became members of the new nationwide Third Division in 1958, but were relegated the following year.
 They reached the League Cup final in 1962 and secured promotion out of the Fourth Division in 1968–69.
 Relegated in 1974, Rochdale remained in the fourth tier for 36 seasons after unsuccessful play-off campaigns in 2002, 2008 and 2009.
 The club finally secured promotion in 2009–10 and following relegation in 2012 were promoted to the third tier for a third time in 2013–14, but were relegated back to League Two in 2020–21.
 After 102 years as a Football League club, they were relegated to the National League at the end of the 2022–23 season.